kmaed/kmbeamer/README.md

 What's this?
 ------------

-This is a theme collection of [LaTeX Beamer class](https://bitbucket.org/rivanvx/beamer/wiki/Home).
+This is a theme collection for [LaTeX Beamer class](https://bitbucket.org/rivanvx/beamer/wiki/Home).
 The themes included in the collection are originally written for kmaeda's presentations, but now provided for anyone who wants them.

 Installation